facardoso-sudo/2024/README.md

 <4 - Go to the src folder and rename "stingelin_SBAI.cpp" or "stingelin_ROBOVIS.cpp" to "stingelin.cpp",>
 <5 - Execute the “stingelin.cpp” file using the “rosrun” command.>
 ```

+## Instruments:
+The nodes /cmd_vel1, /cmd_vel2 and /cmd_vel3 represent the velocities sent for the displacements of Robot1, Robot2 and Path_Planning.
+Although the node /cmd_vel3 has been created, no velocity is passed to it.
+Therefore, the displacement velocity of Path_Planning is provided by the path planning of the BiTRRT algorithm.
+The nodes /pose1, /pose2 and /pose3 represent, respectively, the odometries of the virtual robot, real robot and idealized path (Path_Planning), all of which are obtained by the main node /SyncLMKD and linked by the message exchange node /sim_ros_interface of the ROS package itself.

 ## Parameters:

 <table>